antonskvortsov10/Client-and-Server/README.md

 # Client-and-Server

-Client and Server using sockets (TCP/UDP)
+Client and Server using sockets (TCP and UDP)

 This program is written using .NET Framework.